Desvelao/blogds/README.md

 # BlogDS

 Create a colaborative blog served as static web but works as dynamic without server.
+Not finished.

 It uses:
 - [ReactJS](https://reactjs.org) - User interface